 Data journalism has helped me change the way I tell stories.
 From opinion-based to data-based, or even numeric-based.
 New-generation audiences care for facts, not opinions.

 Explore how journalists have harnessed data to explain and expose crucial environmental issues.Check out all the stories we have produced!

 Behind the scenes of a data story is an exciting and rewarding process.
 It involves collecting, analyzing, and presenting data in a way that is easily understood and engaging.Check out the behind-the-scenes of a data story

 You will be asked to fill out an online application form and submit examples of previous stories you’ve written.
 Shortlisted candidates will be contacted for the next round of selection.

 Sign up to our mailing list to stay updated on announcements if you decide not to apply yet.
 We will be posting more on FAQs, application closing date and other program information.

-We are looking for people passionate about data journalism in the Philippines to join our team.
+We are looking for people passionate about data journalism in India to join our team.